 This study evaluates the optimal particle size of a PVA-based hot-melt extrudate for tablet formulation development.
 MCC is evaluated as a binder.
 Tablets consisting of high amount of PVA extrudate combined with MCC show sustained dissolution performance.
 However, the release kinetics can be easily shifted from sustained to immediate release through addition of salt and other suitable excipients.
-All tablets, regardless of formulation or extrudate content, demonstrated good tablet hardness, ease in the tableting process, and significant increase in the solubility of the API.
+All tablets, regardless of formulation or extrudate content, demonstrated good tablet hardness and ease in the tableting process.